DCG-SQL: Enhancing In-Context Learning for Text-to-SQL with Deep Contextual Schema Link Graph: Abstract

 \section{Abstract}

 Text-to-SQL, which translates a natural language question into an SQL query, has advanced with in-context learning of Large Language Models (LLMs).
 However, existing methods show little improvement in performance compared to randomly chosen demonstrations, and significant performance drops when smaller LLMs (e.g., Llama 3.1-8B) are used.
 This indicates that these methods heavily rely on the intrinsic capabilities of hyper-scaled LLMs, rather than effectively retrieving useful demonstrations.
 In this paper, we propose a novel approach for effectively retrieving demonstrations and generating SQL queries.
 We construct a Deep Contextual Schema Link Graph, which contains key information and semantic relationship between a question and its database schema items.
 This graph-based structure enables effective representation of Text-to-SQL samples and retrieval of useful demonstrations for in-context learning.
 Experimental results on the Spider benchmark demonstrate the effectiveness of our approach, showing consistent improvements in SQL generation performance and efficiency across both hyper-scaled LLMs and small LLMs.
-Our code will be released.
+The code is available at \href{https://github.com/jjklle/DCG-SQL}{https://github.com/jjklle/DCG-SQL}.